ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To copy data from your local machine to your persistent storage, you must mount the PVC to a pod.
 Then, you can copy data from your local machine to the persistent volume in your pod.
 {: shortdesc}

-1. To copy date, first, you would need create a configuration that looks like something like this:
+1. To copy date, first, you would need to create a configuration that looks like something like this:

    ```bash
    kind: Pod